dolphindb/release/1.00/README.md

 * Fixed a bug that when the parameter 'msgAsTable' of funciton `subscribeTable` is set to false, and if only one message in the new batch satisfies the filtering condition, a message that does not necessarily satisfies the filtering condition is sent to the client. (**1.00.16**)
 * Fixed a bug that execution of aggregate functions with partitioned tables may cause error of duplicate column names.
 For example, if MapReduce is used in the execution of a group by statement with a partitioned table, the names of intermediate columns are "col"+number, such as "col1", "col2", etc. If a group-by column happens to have the same name as an intermediate column, an error message about duplicate column names is generated. (**1.00.16**)
 * Fixed a bug that function `loadText` may parse DOUBLE type as DATE type in rare cases. (**1.00.16**)
-* Fixed a memory leak bug when deleting all data of a shared in-memory table if at least one column in the table is a big array). (**1.00.17**)
+* Fixed a memory leak bug when deleting all data of a shared in-memory table if at least one column in the table is a big array). (**1.00.18**)
 * Fixed a bug that may cause crash when performing equal join (ej) on two shared in-memory tables.
-The system may crash if one thread deletes all the data of two shared in-memory tables and then adds new data, and if another thread performs equal join on them with multiple joining columns that include at least a STRING type column. (**1.00.17**)
+The system may crash if one thread deletes all the data of two shared in-memory tables and then adds new data, and if another thread performs equal join on them with multiple joining columns that include at least a STRING type column. (**1.00.18**)
+* Fixed a bug in function `createCrossSectionalAggregator` when the parameter triggeringPattern is set to "interval".
+The calculation is triggered not only at prescribed intervals, but also possibly every time data is inserted. (**1.00.18**)
+* Fixed a bug that may cause system crash if the parameters of partial application in a RPC call do not use the correct format. (**1.00.18**)
+* Fixed a bug that if a complicated SQL query (for example, multiple OR conditions that contain both partitioning columns and non-partitioning columns) is applied on a table with value partitioning scheme, the result may contain more rows than expected. (**1.00.18**)
+* Fixed a bug that function `wsum` returns 0 when both parameters contain only Null values.
+Now it returns Null. (**1.00.18**)

 ## DolphinDB GUI

 * Support synchronizing DolphinDB modules to remote servers.
 * Fixed an issue that saving password doesn't take effect.
 * Fixed the problem that module synchronization fails under Microsoft Windows OS enviroment. (**1.00.10**)
 * Added the web performance monitoring interface for single mode dolphindb server. (**1.00.10**)

 ## DolphinDB plugin binary files

 *  Plugins including AWS S3, ZLIB, MYSQL, ODBC and HDF5 are packaged under the folder "server/plugins" for this release.
 * [Plugin source code](https://github.com/dolphindb/DolphinDBPlugin)
 * ODBC

    The odbc::append method provides an optional parameter 'insertIgnore'.
 For target databases that support the 'insert ignore' syntax, when parameter 'insertIgore' is specified, duplicate data on the primary key will be ignored.